gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 work, learn how easy it is to add them, and experience seeing parts of your collection come alive, sometimes discovering connections that you never even know existed, you'll be hooked.

+## Uploading files

+**Avoid uploading large, multi-megabyte files** when [attaching an image or document](/archivist/attach-file/) to an item.

+Images that you upload to the Digital Archive should generally be no more 1200px on the long edge.
+To learn about resolution, see the [Scanning 101 workshop slides](Scanning-101-Workshot-by-George-Soules.pdf) starting on page 52.
+If the image has a lot of detail, like a map, you might go as high as 2000px, but better still, make the image [zoomable](/administrator/zoomable-images/).

+An exception on file size is lengthy PDF files that have hundreds of pages and/or contain a lot of images.
+It is not uncommon for an un-optimized PDF file to be tens or even hundreds of megabytes in size.
+As a general rule, try to keep them under 40MB.
+To reduce the size of PDF files, learn about [creating PDF files from scans](/archivist/creating-pdfs).

+Digital Archive sites are configured to reject the uploading of files that are larger than 150MB.
+This limit is far larger than the recommended maximum size of about 40MB, but is set like this to allow for the occasional situation where it's not possible to get by with a smaller file.

+### Be kind to users
+Large images and PDFs take longer to display which diminishes the user experience for people without very high-speed internet service.
+Users of mobile devices who have to pay extra, or whose cell service gets downgraded, when they exceed their bandwidth limit, will hate you.
+**Don't be that organization that carelessly uploads huge files with no consideration for people who have slow or metered internet access**.

 ## Archival file management

 Put a process in place to manage and protect your archival assets using offsite or cloud storage.